 - High deliverability rates.
 Strong infrastructure and reputation management ensure consistent inbox placement when domains and authentication are properly configured;

-- Detailed email analytics & tracking.
+- In-depth analytics & tracking.
 Comprehensive logs, real-time metrics, and event insights help monitor performance, troubleshoot issues, and optimize deliverability.

 Cons